ReyeTech/TCAS/README.md

 ## Observations

+- Path planning will be added for all robots at once (centralized CBS)
-- Robots are differential drive
+- Robots are differential drive (like turtlebots)
 - Number of robots is hardcoded for now
+- A feedback linearization controller was implemented
 - To change the number of robots manually change the number in /TCAS/planning/scripts/planner.py and in /TCAS/box_bot_description/launch/multi_spawn_robot_launch.py
 - Robots wait other robots before going to new positions, this sincronization will be needed when implementing a global path planner
 - Collisions may occur (there is no path planner nor collision avoidance)